How To Prove a Car Accident Was Not Your Fault

 The most important thing is to look for a solicitor that is happy to work to a No Win No Fee agreement.
 At Legal Expert, our service is 100 per cent No Win No Fee.
-This means that you are only going to have a legal bill from us if we manage to successfully secure compensation for you.
+This means that you are only going to pay a success fee to cover the work your solicitor has done on your claim if your case is successful.
 What are the benefits of this?

 - Financial risk lowered – There is only one place to begin, and this is with the fact that monetary risk will be diminished dramatically.
 If you were to go for the services of a different solicitor, there is always the chance that you could end up paying extortionate sums of money in terms of legal fees even if they do not win your case for you.
 This risk is too many for a lot of people but it is something you don’t need to fret about if you opt for a No Win, No Fee solicitor.

-- No huge upfront payment – Another advantage of going down this route is that you will not need to make an enormous upfront payment to begin the claim process, as is the case if you were to opt for a solicitor that charges per hour.
+- No huge upfront payment – Another advantage of going down this route is that you will not need to make an upfront payment to begin the claim process, as is the case if you were to opt for a solicitor that charges per hour.

 - High-quality service – You are likelier to reap the rewards of a high-quality service if you opt for a No Win, No Fee solicitor, and this is because they are going to be incentivised to do everything they can to win your case, as pay is performance-related.